MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/4-define-resources-in-a-bicep-template.md

     az login
     ```

-1. After you've signed in, you see a list of the subscriptions associated with this account in the terminal.
-If you activated the sandbox, you see one called *Concierge Subscription*.
+1. After you've signed in, you'll see a list of the subscriptions associated with this account in the terminal.
+If you activated the sandbox, you'll see one called *Concierge Subscription*.
 Use this one for the rest of the exercise.

 1. Set the default subscription for all of the Azure CLI commands you run in this session.